Multiscale Bayesian State Space Model for Granger Causality Analysis of Brain Signal: The Multiscale Bayesian State Space Model

 \section{The Multiscale Bayesian State Space Model}

 In a neuroscience context, an important limitation of many models, including the BSS model, is the inability to capture both the short- and long-range possible causal dependencies between signals.
-The result should be as invariant as possible to arbitrary choices like the chosen sampling frequency or added time-lag in the prediction model.
+Causal interactions in a neuroscientific experiment context may not be instantaneous, but delayed over a certain time interval $(\upsilon)$ that must be subjectively chosen depending on the research hypothesis.
+Another important subjective parameter is the time-lag ($\tau$), that determines the interval between two data points As shown in \citet{barnett_detectability_2017} and \citet{solo_state-space_2016} these choices strongly influence classical Granger statistics in their ability to detect causalities, whereas the result should be as invariant as possible to arbitrary choices like the chosen sampling frequency or added time-lag in the prediction model.

-Based on this consideration, and because Granger causality is based on predictive ability, if the auto-causal information contained in the history of the predicted signal $Y_t$ in model \eqref{kalman.def} is not well represented in $C_t$, the Granger-causality evaluation, which is based on the predictability improvement of $Y_t$ by adding the information contained in the history of the second variable $X$, may be spuriously assessed as significant.
+Based on these considerations, and because Granger causality is based on predictive ability, if the auto-causal information contained in the history of the predicted signal $Y_t$ in model \eqref{kalman.def} is not well represented in $C_t$, the Granger-causality evaluation, which is based on the predictability improvement of $Y_t$ by adding the information contained in the history of the second variable $X$, may be spuriously assessed as significant.
 On the other hand, if the predictive ability of the history of the causal signal $X$ is not informative enough, we can miss some crucial information about causal interdependencies between signals $Y$ and $X$.

-In this section, we propose a new solution that has the ability to appropriately select the short- and long-term causal histories of $Y$ and $X$ by combining the BSS model with the \textit{\`{a} trous} multiscale decomposition methodology \citep{renaud_prediction_2003}.
+We propose a new solution that has the ability to appropriately select the short- and long-term causal histories of $Y$ and $X$ by combining the BSS model with the \textit{\`{a} trous} multiscale decomposition methodology and that remains within the conjugate exponential framework \citep{renaud_prediction_2003}.